Kay05/scrabble/README.md

-# Scrabble Trainer Setup Guide
+# Scrabble Setup Guide

-This guide will help you set up the Scrabble Trainer application on your machine, which consists of a Django backend and a Vue.js frontend.
+This guide will help you set up the Scrabble application on your machine, which consists of a Django backend and a Vue.js frontend.

 ## Pre-requisites